These Crispy Taro Fritters are the perfect crowd-pleasing side dish! And what's more, they're healthy yet satisfying, and super easy to make!

 You can buy taro in Asian supermarkets, or in the 'exotic vegetable' section of some local supermarkets.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 - Boil or steam the taro for 10-15 minutes until soft enough to easily pierce with a fork

 - Drain away the cooking water and add soy sauce, mirin and salt + pepper

 - Sprinkle the cornflour onto a plate

-- Form the mash into small patties and evenly coat each of them with the cornflour
+- Take 2 tablespoons of the mash, form into a small patty and evenly coat with the cornflour

 - Heat up the oil in a frying pan and add the cornflour-coated patties once hot